-Most of the time, a carpenter's factory has its own design department.
-This department is complex to manage because each order consists of a separate project, where the process times of each production step has to be estimated as accurately as possible.
+A carpenter's factory often has its own design department.
+This department is complex to manage because each order consists of a separate project, in which the process times of each production step has to be estimated as accurately as possible.
 Large intermediate stocks, long throughput times, and variable bottlenecks often characterize such an environment.

-The management of a carpenter's factory, which mainly produces windows and window frames, wish to gain insight into bottlenecks, production numbers and throughput times.
+The management of a carpenter's factory, which mainly produces windows and window frames, wishes to gain insight into bottlenecks, production numbers and throughput times.
 For this purpose, they decide to have a simulation study carried out.
-To keep it simple, only the production of windows will be treated in this case.
+To keep it simple, in this case only the production of windows is included.

-The windows production process can be divided into several steps.
+The window production process can be divided into several steps.
 First, long timbers come in, which are cut into 10 shorter lengths on a saw.
-Afterwards, these shorter pieces are cut into the desired pattern on two milling machines.
+Next, these shorter pieces are cut into the desired pattern on two milling machines.
 When the parts have been milled, they go to the bench vice.

 At this stage, four pieces at a time are placed in a frame and glued.
-There are two milling machines and two bench vices, which are in parallel in the production process, so the parts pass through milling and gluing only once.
+There are two milling machines and two bench vices, operating in parallel, so the parts pass through milling and gluing only once.
 There are storage areas between all consecutive production steps, and there is a continuous supply of raw material.
 To control the stock levels, each intermediate storage space is limited to 100 parts.